linghuiluo/CGBench/initbinderwithvalue/SPRINGBENCH.md

 * Description: This application shows a basic usage of the @InitBinder annotation with value.
 * Taint flows:
   * Reflexive XSS
     * Description: The user can send a user id over a request parameter.
-The handler method returns the html page with the hello message with user id appended.
+The inithandler method trims all the spaces and sends a respone with Trimming username with the appended user id.
 Reflexive XSS vulnerability exists.
     * Source: the value of the RequestParam annotation in
         * Line(s): 25
         * Class: MyController